atrium — Docs

 Residents (docked panes)

 A resident is a pane docked above or below either sidebar instead of living in the mosaic.
-Residents are resizable, collapsible to the rail, visible in every room of the workspace, and restored across restarts — handy for a panel you want always at hand (git changes, a notepad, the task list) without giving up a mosaic tile in each room.
+Residents are resizable, collapsible to the rail, visible in every room of the project, and restored across restarts — handy for a panel you want always at hand (git changes, a notepad, the task list) without giving up a mosaic tile in each room.

 • Four dock slotsleft-top, left-bottom, right-top, right-bottom (one above and one below each sidebar).